anynines/a9s-cli-v2/Backlog.md

 * Feature: In order to script the usage of a9s I want to pass all information to a9s create demo a8s to avoid any user dialog including the creation of a work direction as well as bucket credentials.

-* Feature(s): `a9s version`: Prints the version of the a9s CLI
-    * Optional: Prints version of installed components on the current kubernetes cluster, e.g. versions of the a8s operators ...
-* CHORE: Harmonize variable declaration for params.
-Use package config.
-Maybe use viper.
 * Evaluate to use viper to handle config options: https://github.com/spf13/viper

 * Backup: A failed backup should be indicated to the user.